cass1618/VendorTracker.Solution/VendorTracker/README.md

 ## Description

-This web app allows the user to add Vendors and Orders as well as displaying them.
-It uses multiple controllers.
+This web app allows the user to add and display Vendors, and add and display Orders for each vendor.

 ## Technologies Used

 * C#
 * .NET 5
+* ASP.NET MVC
 * MS Test

 ### Installation